Honors Staff

 206-221-6074

 I like thinking about & studying… I studied English literature as an undergraduate and Education as a graduate student.
-It’s no surprise that I really like stories.
+It is no surprise that I really like stories.
 I like reading stories.
 I like hearing stories that students have to tell.
 And I like helping students develop their own unique story through education.
 I am also especially interested in the intersections of arts, culture & the natural world and do a lot of thinking and direct action in those areas.

 My first week in college… was really exciting!
 I was excited to have moved to a new part of the country.
 I was nervous because I didn’t know a single person.
 I was in awe of the size and scope of UW.
 I was already deeply in love with the Pacific Northwest.
 I also drank A LOT of coffee.